Top header photo

 sample photo

 CN #9400, an MLW FA-1 preserved at Exporail, seen in 2001.
+This was the first road freight diesel locomotive built in Canada.

 Compared to other cab units of the era, the FA was visually distinguished by relatively square front styling, with a vertical and nearly flat-topped "nose".
 The busy appearance of ALCO's earlier cab units (with multiple portholes and roof vents) was replaced with clean, largely horizontal lines.
 The upper sides of the carbody had a continuous grill interrupted by radiator shutters near the rear, above which was a single large radiator fan.
-A single exhaust stack was located in front of the radiator fan; it was offset and lengthwise with the initial air-cooled turbocharger, and centered and crosswise with the later water-cooled turbo.
+A single exhaust stack was located in front of the radiator fan; it was offset and lengthwise with the initial air-cooled turbocharger, and centered and crosswise with the later water-cooled turbo retrofitted to many units.

 All variations had a side carbody door centered in the middle of the carbody, with A units having the cab side door above the front truck.
 Dynamic brakes (when present) were identifiable by a long, slightly raised housing on the front half of the roof.

-Show FA-1 Illustration
+FA-1 Illustration

 Compared to the FA-1, the overall length was increased by 2 feet, and the radiators were shortened and moved forward to leave an additional 5 to 6 feet of space at the rear of the carbody.
 To make room for water tanks between the trucks, the battery boxes were moved to a compartment under the cab (visible in the addition of louvered access panels ahead of the cab steps) and the air reservoirs were moved to the inside rear of the carbody.
 An air cooling manifold (an extension of the pipe between the air compressor and air reservoirs) was placed on the outside back wall of the carbody.

-Show FA-2 Illustration
+FA-2 Illustration

-MLW FPA-4
+FPA-4

 sample FPA-4 photo